 - They usually rely on information that’s acted on after the visitor has left the website, not in real-time when the visitor is right there

-Meet Lift AI — the only platform that leverages the power of artificial intelligence and a proprietary machine-scoring model to identify website visitors under any conditions, with over 85% accuracy.
+Meet Lift AI — the only platform that leverages the power of artificial intelligence and a proprietary scoring model to identify the buyer intent of website visitors under any conditions, with over 85% accuracy.
 Imagine every single user getting assigned a virtual score representing how likely they are to buy, in real time.

-Lift AI evaluates every visitor as soon as they land on your website and then works with live chat for sales you already use (e.g. Drift or LivePerson) to select an appropriate path.
-For example, low-scoring visitors might get an automated chatbot experience while high-scoring ones connect with your BDRs right away for conversion.
+Lift AI evaluates every visitor as soon as they land on your website and navigate through your content.
+Once the visitor meets a certain score threshold (e.g. "high buyer intent") you can trigger engagement tools to convert those visitors while they're on the site.
+For example, you could use live chat (such as Drift, Intercom, or LivePerson) to select an appropriate path.
+Low-scoring visitors might get an automated chatbot experience while high-scoring ones connect with your BDRs right away for conversion.

 The unprecedented accuracy of Lift AI comes from more than 15 years of sales data across industries, with over a billion visitors profiled and over 14 million conversations analyzed.
 As a result, your sales team will gain instant access to your most valuable visitors and increase their conversion rate in no time.